jshmrtn/lightning-talk-phoenix-channels/PITCHME.md

 #### Bare Example

+* Only an Example via REPL, no actual socket
 * `receive do ... end` - Waiting for a Message
 * `send pid, message` - Send a message